zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to view all recipes.
+1. Home Chef chooses to view all recipes.
-2. Home chef enters command to see all recipes.
+2. Home Chef enters command to see all recipes.
 3. BTBB displays all recipes.

    Use case ends.